Microservice-API-Patterns/MDSL-Specification/docs/tutorial.md

   [operations go here]
 ~~~

-## Wrapping it all up (Full Specification)
+## Final Step and Full Specification

-We are still missing an API description wrapper and, optionally, can add a sample client and provider:
+We are still missing an API description wrapper:

 ~~~
 API description SpreadSheetExchangeAPI